JonathanRys/quasicrystals/README.md

 ```
 npm run start
 ```
-The script to create the JSON from the csv file found [here](https://github.com/CHandmer/QuasiCrystals/blob/master/HandmerQuasiCrystalVertex.csv) is located in the `/scripts/` folder.
+The script to create the JSON from the [csv file](https://github.com/CHandmer/QuasiCrystals/blob/master/HandmerQuasiCrystalVertex.csv) is located in the `/scripts` folder.

 The resulting JSON data was moved to `/src/data`